Things to remember before and when working on the Phillips Scholarship Application:

 Uploaded items: All supporting documents will be uploaded directly to the application, not mailed to our office.

-- The Student Aid Report (SAR) from FAFSA, Financial Aid Award letter, formal essay, several short essays, resume, and transcripts from current college students should be saved and uploaded in one of the following file formats: pdf, doc, docx, jpg, jpeg, or png.
+- The Student Aid Report (SAR) from FAFSA, Financial Aid Award letter, formal essay, several short essays, resume (optional), and transcripts from current college students should be saved and uploaded in one of the following file formats: pdf, doc, docx, jpg, jpeg, or png.
 WE PREFER PDF FILES OVER ALL OTHERS.
 (View a video to learn how to save your SAR as a PDF file.)

 - Page files, Google docs, and html (internet files) will not be accepted.